lucsorel/markdown-image-loader/README.md

 **Handles image references involved in markdown files during the webpack processing.**

 Highly inspired from the [Webpack: A simple loader](https://bocoup.com/blog/webpack-a-simple-loader) article by [Michael "Z" Goddard](http://zfighting.tumblr.com/tagged/I-MADE-DIS), rewritten with some ES6 flavor, use-case documentation and unit testing.
+Addition: the loader does not impact references to online images (eg: image path starting with `http://`, `https://` or `//`).

 # Installation